 In the Springtime, the machair of Iona becomes a carpet for rare wild flowers.
-Built on the crushed shells of marine creatures, this fertile, low-growing, herb-rich grassland (known in Gaelic as machair) is home to a myriad of wildflowers.
+Built on the crushed shells of marine creatures, this fertile, low-growing, herb-rich grassland (known in Gaelic as machair) is home to a myriad of wildflowers and wildlife.

 The beautiful beaches also provide the chance to spot Oystercatchers, Eider Ducks, Common Sandpipers, Redshanks, Curlews and Greylag Geese.
 Fulmars nest on the west and south facing cliffs of the island, as do Shags and Cormorants.

 Otters can often be seen in the area South of Martyr's Bay and Atlantic Grey Seals can be seen in the Sound of Iona between Fionnphort and Baile Mor, the main village on Iona.

 Both Atlantic Grey and Common Seals can sometimes be seen at the Bay at the Back of the Ocean.
 Basking Sharks and whales have been sighted in the sound, and are regularly seen on the various boat trips around the islands.
 Nothing beats a boat trip to from Iona to Lunga in May and June where you can sit and have lunch with the famous Puffins.
 They are actually much smaller than you may expect, but they are beautifully vibrant birds.

 There are no Red Deer on Iona and St. Columba (thankfully) banished the snakes!
 All in all, Iona is a great place to view wildlife, all within a small area of an island